OLV meaning in finance

 – the OLV, along with the estimated life for which the asset will be useful

 The appraiser will provide a fair value that the buyers can use to justify their asset’s purchase price.
-The fair value of the asset can and also be used for getting finance while taking loans.
-Typically the fair value of assets is higher than the OLV since the seller is not forced to make the sale.
-The seller gets a fair value because both the buyer and seller are not forced to finalize the deal quickly; they are free to refuse the deal.
-Unlike any liquidation, where the seller has to sell the assets within a specified time period, the seller is not obliged to sell; he can wait for any period of time to get the price required.
-To determine the fair value, it is also assumed that the seller is allowed sufficient time to do the market research to find all the buyers interested in purchasing the assets listed for sale.
+The asset’s fair value can also be used for getting finance while taking loans.
+Typically, the fair value of assets is higher than the OLV since the seller is not forced to make the sale.
+The seller gets a fair value because neither the buyer nor seller is forced to finalize the deal quickly; they are free to refuse it.
+Unlike any liquidation, where the seller has to sell the assets within a specified period, the seller is not obliged to sell; he can wait for any period to get the required price.
+To determine the fair value, it is also assumed that the seller is allowed sufficient time to do market research to find all the buyers interested in purchasing the listed assets.

 Contacting more potential buyers helps the seller get the best possible price.